LIFE STORY

 The damage he did to Japan was great, and not just because he antagonised China and much of the rest of Asia by his visits to the militaristic Yasukuni Shrine.

-And some of the reforms made sense – putting the knife into the corrupt and wasteful HIghways Corporation, for example.
+He promised to clean up the bureaucracy.
+And some of his reforms made sense – putting the knife into the corrupt and wasteful HIghways Corporation, for example.

 But the Corporation successor was only slightly better.